Jamie Campbell (English footballer)

 Jamie Campbell (born 21 October 1972) is an English former professional footballer who made over 300 appearances in the Football League.

-A defender or midfielder, Campbell played for Luton Town in the old first division, Mansfield Town, Cambridge United winning promotion to league 1, Barnet, Brighton & Hove Albion again winning promotion to league 1 and Exeter City, where he was Player of the Year in 2000–01.
+A defender or midfielder, Campbell played for Luton Town in the First Division.
+After loan spells with Mansfield Town and Cambridge United, he moved on to Barnet before rejoining Cambridge United with whom he won promotion to the Second Division.
+A season with Brighton & Hove Albion preceded 18 months with Exeter City, where he was Player of the Year in 2000–01.
 He then moved into non-league football with clubs including Stevenage Borough, for whom he played on the losing side in the 2002 FA Trophy Final, Woking, and Havant & Waterlooville.